matyama/dojo/rust/redis-graph-axum/README.md

  - `SERVER_PORT` is the port the server will accept connections at
  - `REDIS__URL` is the URL of the Redis instance
  - `RUST_LOG` configures event tracing (logger)
+ - `DOCKER_IMG` specifies the Docker image of the server

 All these are pre-configured in `.envrc` which can be set up with tools such as `direnv`.